 Geoscientists explore the “Earth System” and decipher its historical development.
 Understanding the past, natural conditions and changes to this system without human influence forms an essential basis for assessing current environmental changes.
 Here you can find information about our minor subject training.

 The minor subject training is aimed in particular at students of archeology, biology, geography, meteorology and physics.
 The following modules are specially designed for minor subject training and can be selected in this order.

 In the lecture Introduction to Geology, the most important geological processes (endogenous and exogenous) are presented and a brief overview of the natural history of the earth is given.
-In the lecture Introduction to Geophysics, the structure, physical properties and dynamic processes of the solid earth are presented.
 In the exercises on Petrography (course size max.
 20 students) the most important types of rocks are presented, their formation is discussed and their description and identification are practiced.

 Please feel free to contact us for more specific advice.